By Diane Small

 Many common household furnishings contain harmful compounds used in the manufacturing process.
 For example, if you buy a common wood worktop, it may seem like the natural choice, but depending on what it’s coated with, it could contain volatile organic compounds (VOCs).
 These are carbon-based chemicals that evaporate or diffuse into the air at room temperature, and are a component of many paints, stains and dyes that people use to colour or treat natural wood worktops.
 They’re also found in several types of plastic based worktops.
 When you cut and place food on these surfaces, the VOCs can also leach into the food.

-Plants absorb many toxins from the air, release oxygen back into the atmosphere and can help to prevent overexposure to VOCs.
+Luckily, plants absorb many toxins from the air, release oxygen back into the atmosphere and can help to prevent overexposure to VOCs.
 Herbs commonly used in cooking can also help to improve air quality.

-Many air fresheners available online or in supermarkets contain harmful pollutants called phthalates, yet it’s not very obvious from their labelling that these can hurt your health.
+After cooking smelly foods like fish or garlic, a lot of us ‘freshen’ the air with a spray.
+But many air fresheners available online or in supermarkets contain harmful pollutants called phthalates, yet it’s not very obvious from their labelling that these can hurt your health.
 As we’ve mentioned in Eluxe before, phthalates are what helps the released fragrance to last longer and are often listed with other more normal ingredients, such as cinnamon or vanilla.
 However, they are considered highly toxic and can cause asthma, irregular heartbeats, headaches, depression and possibly even cancer.

 There are plenty of natural alternatives for your home such as simmering a pot of cinnamon and cloves, or leaving a box of baking soda in a corner (this will absorb smells).
 Other alternatives include scented oil burners or natural air sprays like those by Citrus Magic.
 Look for “pure essential oils” on the product label and avoid products that are advertised as having “essential fragrances” or “natural perfumes”.